apache/nuttx/examples/README.txt

 examples/nsh
 ^^^^^^^^^^^^

-  This directory contains the NuttShell (NSH).
-This is a simple shell application.
-With some additional development, NSH will someday be a great NuttX application debugger.
-NSH is described in its own README located at examples/nsh/README.txt
+  This directory provides an example of how to configure and use the NuttShell (NSH) application.
+NSH is a simple shell application.
+NSH is described in its own README located at apps/nshlib/README.txt

 examples/nx
 ^^^^^^^^^^^